CiscoDevNet/node-sparkbot-samples/README.md

 - Welcome message as the bot is added in a room
 - Fallback message if a command is not recognized
 - **Command with integer argument**
-- **Invokes a public REST API: [devnet-events-api](https://devnet-events-api.herokuapp.com/api/v1/events?limit=100)**
  - **Markdown formatting with lists and hyperlinks**
-- Uses "node-sparky" library to wrap calls to the Cisco Spark REST API
+- Uses "node-sparky" library to wrap calls to the Webex Teams REST API

-Invite _CiscoDevNet@sparkbot.io_ to meet the bot.
+Invite _CiscoDevNet@webex.bot_ to meet the bot.

 ![](docs/img/bot-ciscodevnet-next.png)